tylerJPike/OOS/README.md

 [![codecov](https://codecov.io/gh/tylerJPike/OOS/branch/main/graph/badge.svg?token=AQ4PFWU3KS)](https://codecov.io/gh/tylerJPike/OOS)
 <!-- badges: end -->

-This package creates a paradigm to provide a structured and automatd approach to out-of-sample time series forecasting, a common, important, and subtle task.
+This package creates a paradigm to provide a structured and automated approach to out-of-sample time series forecasting, a common, important, and subtle task.
 In many ways, this package is merely a wrapper for the excellent extant time series forecasting routines on CRAN - including both traditional econometric time series models and modern machine learning techniques.
 However, this package additionally provides a modern and comprehensive set of forecast combination tools and forecast comparison metrics.

 ## Workflow and available Tools